-As the first lockdown began, the Society decided that it would be inappropriate to implement an annual or sales incentive plan in 2020 and the plans were cancelled.
-A simpler, more modest plan was introduced across the Society.
+As in 2020, the Society decided that it would be inappropriate to implement its previous style of Annual Bonus Plan.
+A simpler, more modest plan was put in place.

 (iii) The long term incentive plan is open to selected members of the Executive Committee.